cma224/eslint-prettier-husky-boilerplate/README.md

 - `npm run lint` looks at **all** files for ESLint-related violations, and shows these violations in the command line
 - `npm run lint-fix` looks at **all** unignored .js files for ESLint-related violations, shows them in the command line, and fixes the issues that it can
 - `npm run format` looks at **all** unignored .js files and formats them
-- `npm run format-test` looks at *all** unignored .js files and tests if they are properly formatted
+- `npm run format-test` looks at **all** unignored .js files and tests if they are properly formatted
-- All of these behaviors can be easily modified in the package.json file
+- All of these behaviors can be easily modified in the package.json file scripts section

 ## Changes you will probably make:
 - The script section in package.json.
 You may want to, for example, lint/format the src folder